Alucard-Storm/Wallvault/README.md

 ### Searching & Filtering
 1. **Start a Search**:
-   - Tap the search icon (🔍) in the app bar
+   - Tap the search icon in the glass search bar
    - Enter your search query

 2. **Apply Filters**:
-   - Tap the filter icon to open the filter bottom sheet
+   - Tap the filter icon to open the glass filter bottom sheet
    - **Categories**: Select General, Anime, or People (multi-select supported)
    - **Purity**: Choose SFW, Sketchy, or NSFW (API key required for NSFW)
    - **Sorting**: Pick from Date Added, Relevance, Random, Views, Favorites, or Toplist